 The environment of Hyrule will play a much larger part this time around, instead of just acting as a pretty backdrop to your adventures.
 Link can now traverse almost any obstacle.
 Cliffs, trees and rocks can be traversed to reach new areas and alluring treasure.
 Breath of the Wild will also feature a dynamic weather system, forcing the player to change clothes, equipment and items depending on whether they're in the scorching sunlight or a freezing blizzard.
 These are mechanics we've never seen in a Zelda game before, making it all the more exciting.

-Due March 2017 for Nintendo NX and Wii U
+Due March 2017 for Nintendo Switch and Wii U

 Nintendo showcased two playable demos of The Legend of Zelda: Breath of the Wild.
 The first was designed to give an insight into the basic premise of the game’s storyline, and the second to showcase the gameplay, which has some notable changes compared to previous Zelda games, while still feeling thoroughly Zelda-ish.
 Having played both, here are my thoughts on Link’s latest outing.